 I am also a fan of the choreography of Yuri Possokhov, who received the award for Best Choreographer (also shared).
 I haven’t seen the work for which he was awarded, the Bolshoi Ballet’s Hero of our time, but I have great memories of his version of Rite of Spring made for San Francisco Ballet.

 The full list of awardees is at this link from Pointe Magazine.
-There is also the official site of the awards which gives a much longer account of the event, and includes a list of the nominees from whom the winners were selected.
+There is also the official siteof the awards which gives a much longer account of the event, and includes a list of the nominees from whom the winners were selected.
+[Update: Link to official site no longer available]

 While searching for audio excerpts to use in my recent 2016 Dance Week talk, I came across some interesting snippets in an oral history interview I recorded with Bill Akers in 2002.
 Akers, who held several positions with the Borovansky Ballet and the Australian Ballet, worked closely with Helpmann on many occasions and, in particular, lit Helpmann’s Australian-produced ballets.
 I found his comments on the relationship between The Display and Yugen especially insightful.
 Although it is well-known that The Display was, in part, based on an incident that occurred early in Helpmann’s life, before he went to London in the 1930s, that Yugen was in some ways the antithesis of The Display is perhaps not so well-known.
 In the first audio excerpt, Akers talks about the early incident that clearly stayed in Helpmann’s mind throughout his life.
 In the second Akers reminds us of that incident, and then mentions how Yugen relates to it.